 It's probably safe to surmise that sitting in front of a screen all day at work and in front of the TV all night isn't doing much for your physical health or self-image.
 A sedentary lifestyle, the default for many office workers, students and retired people, does little to raise your fitness level, your energy, your self-confidence or your general sense of well-being.
-But looking good, feeling strong and having a positive attitude, the attributes of self-esteem, are all benefits of a regular exercise regime.
+But looking good, feeling strong and having a positive attitude — the attributes of self-esteem — are all benefits of a regular exercise regime.

-Regular exercise makes your heart and bones stronger, lowers your risk for chronic disease right along with your blood pressure, keeps your weight under control and reduces feelings of anxiety and depression.
+Regular exercise often leads to an improved body image, makes your heart and bones stronger, lowers your risk for chronic disease right along with your blood pressure, keeps your weight under control and reduces feelings of anxiety and depression.
 While you're boosting your energy levels, oxygen capacity, muscle tone and general fitness, a side benefit is an increase in self-esteem.
 Just the success of creating an exercise plan and sticking to it allows you to enjoy a sense of achievement.

 More Isn't Always Better

-The psychological benefits of physical activity lasted longer after moderate exercise than after high-intensity exercise.
-However, research into the mood effects of high intensity exercise is less prevalent than other research.
-For an experienced exerciser in a non-competitive situation, one can leave open the possibility that mastering intervals of high intensity exercise can add to the sense of accomplishment.
+The psychological benefits of physical activity last longer after moderate exercise than after high-intensity exercise.
+However, research into the mood effects of high-intensity exercise is less prevalent than other research.
+For an experienced exerciser in a noncompetitive situation, one can leave open the possibility that mastering intervals of high-intensity exercise can add to the sense of accomplishment.

 Om and Zen

 Meditation stimulates the prefrontal cortex that controls happiness levels and healthy immune function.
 Sit on a cushion and focus on your breathing, stretch up into a backbend, even chill in Corpse or Child pose, and you calm down, release tension, and improve coordination, quick reactions, IQ and memory.
 You'll also sleep better and regulate your emotions, leading to more effective social interactions and a positive self-image.